-By the Lax Trust's beneficial ownership of 100% of our Series D Preferred Shares and Series E Preferred Shares, and Three Sororibus Trust of Cyprus beneficial ownership of 100% of our Series F Preferred Shares, as of the date of this annual report, the Lax Trust together with Three Sororibus Trust of Cyprus may be deemed to beneficially own 88.2% of our total voting power and to control the outcome of matters on which our shareholders are entitled to vote, including the election of our directors and other significant corporate actions.
-The interests of the Lax Trust, Three Sororibus Trust of Cyprus or the family of Mr. Pistiolis may be different from your interests.
+Based on the Lax Trust's beneficial ownership of 100% of our Series D Preferred Shares as of the date of this annual report, and the reported beneficial ownership of common shares by 3 Sororibus Trust and Mr. Pistiolis on February 14, 2024, the Lax Trust may be deemed to beneficially own 95.6% of our total voting power, and the Lax Trust together with the 3 Sororibus Trust and Mr. Pistiolis may be deemed to beneficially own 98.8% of our total voting power, and therefore to control the outcome of matters on which our shareholders are entitled to vote, including the election of our directors and other significant corporate actions.
+The interests of the Lax Trust, 3 Sororibus Trust, the family of Mr. Pistiolis and Mr. Pistiolis may be different from your interests.